Hello. We're Aquapax.

 Why Aquapax is Different.

-• Our FSC Certified 500ml cartons embrace a bio-cap opener made from sugar cane, a natural resource
+• Our cartons are FSC Certified and our 300ml & 500ml cartons embrace a bio-cap opener made from sugar cane, a natural resource.

 Together with healthy oceans, forests are the lungs of the earth, consuming CO2 and giving off vital Oxygen.
 In collaboration with C-Level, Communitree and 1% For The Planet, we have committed to collecting indigenous tree seeds and establishing tree nurseries.
 Creating significant employment with specific small holder farmers on their own land, geared to ecological enhancement.

-Every time you purchase an Aquapax, you're contributing towards the program, so thank you for making a difference!
+Every time you purchase an Aquapax, you're contributing towards the project, so thank you for making a difference!